pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli server brand --help` subcommand
+The following defines the help output for the `pywbemcli server brand --help` command

 ::

     Usage: pywbemcli server brand [COMMAND-OPTIONS]

-      Display the brand of the server.
+      Get the brand of the server.

       Brand information is defined by the server implementor and may or may not be available.
 Pywbem attempts to collect the brand information from